rabrahm/ceres/README.md

         If 1, the code uses the coordinates given in this file.
     7-  mask that will be used to compute the CCF.
 Allowed entries are G2, K5 and M2.
     8-  velocity width in km/s that is used to broaden the lines of the binary mask.
-        I should be similar to the standard deviation of the gaussian that is fitted to the CCF.
+        It should be similar to the standard deviation of the Gaussian that is fitted to the CCF.

 Here is an example of a reffile: